xiaoseanguo/Instacart/README.md

 # Recommended Items: Tableau

-<a href="https://public.tableau.com/app/profile/sean.guo/viz/InstacartAnalysis_16953440131720/MarketBasketDashboard" target="_blank"> Tableau Interactive Dashboard</a>
+### <a href="https://public.tableau.com/app/profile/sean.guo/viz/InstacartAnalysis_16953440131720/MarketBasketDashboard" target="_blank"> Tableau Interactive Dashboard</a>

 ![Tableau Dashboard](https://github.com/xiaoseanguo/Instacart/assets/64453542/1f149def-4de5-4c9a-86ac-a14a548f9e12)

 The market basket analysis dashboard makes item suggestions based on the product already selected in the cart.
 The analysis was performed on the aisle level instead of the product SKU level to consolidate factors like packaging sizes and brands.
-In this dataset, the word “aisle” refers to a group of similar products such as “frozen pizza” and not necessarily a physical aisle in a store.
+In this dataset, the word “aisle” refers to a group of similar products such as “frozen pizza”, and not necessarily a physical aisle in a store.

 As a business intelligence tool, the learnings from this dashboard can be used to make promotional offers or simply “often bought together” suggestions.
 To use the dashboard, select the department and the aisle of interest from the filters on the left.
 On the generated table, the first column (grey) is the aisle of interest that was selected from the filters.
+This represents the item already in the cart.
 Columns 2 and 3 are the department and the name of the recommended aisles.
 Columns 3 and 4 are the support metric and the lift metric, respectively.
 For ease of viewing, both metrics are color coded by the department of the recommended product.

 Support represents the popularity of the item pair.
 Pairs with items that are frequently bought such as bananas will have high support.
 While pairs with items that are infrequently bought such as baking soda will have low support.
 Lift represents the closeness of the association between item pairs.
-Closely associated item pairs such as beef patty and burger bun will have high lift.
-Product pairs that are not closely associated such as organic quinoa and donuts will have low lift.
+Closely associated item pairs such as beef patty with burger bun will have high lift.
+Product pairs that are not closely associated such as organic quinoa with donuts will have low lift.

 Most of the item associations are intuitive, where the item pairs are usually either ingredients used to create a specific dish, or items that are common to a certain lifestyle.
 Examples of the former are baking ingredients, sandwich ingredients, and breakfast items.
 Examples of the latter are snacks, vegan items, and minimum preparation meals.
 The pairs with the highest lifts (above 3) are pasta + pasta sauce, canned vegetables + canned beans, and frozen pizza + frozen meal.